TWBug/GoldCardHenge/content/faq/what-should-i-do-if-i-have-an-issue-with-registering-for-the-vaccine-online.en.md

   - COVID 19
 weight: 1
 ---
-[The online vaccine registration platform](https://1922.gov.tw/vas/ " to Online Vaccine Registration Platform"), if you have any technical issues, please call (02)7745-3171.
+[The online vaccine registration platform](https://1922.gov.tw/vas/ " to Online Vaccine Registration Platform"), if you have any technical issues, please call (02)7745-3171 or email cdc1922@cdc.gov.tw